keycloak/keycloak-community/design/client-secret-rotation.md

 As an example for dynamic client registration:

-- Secret rotation is enabled, secret expiration is 30 days, rotated secret expiration is 2 days
+- Secret rotation policy is enabled, secret expiration is 30 days (2592000 seconds), rotated secret expiration is 2 days (172800 seconds)
 - Client is created through a client registration request with a new generated secret
 - 31 days later the client tries to authenticate, but the authentication is unsuccessful has KC sees the secret has expired
 - Client is updated through a client update request, which will generate a new secret and return it in the response